Jayvlyn/NGS/README.md

 - Avoid various underwater hazards, including:
   - Old boots
   - Trash
+    - Bottles
+    - Plastic bags
   - Nets
   - Anchors
   - Seaweed
+  - Water Mines
+These obstacles have different effects, many slowing the hook down to varying degrees, others like the mine will launch the hook away when hit.

 Timing, positioning, and reflexes all play a part.